-If you are a nonresident alien and you work or are engaged in a trade or business in the United States, you must file a tax return on Form 1040NR regardless of the amount of your income or whether your income is exempt from U.S. tax.
+If you are a nonresident alien and you work or are engaged in a trade or business in the United States, you must file a U.S. income tax return regardless of the amount of your income or whether your income is exempt from U.S. tax.